Bakersfield, CA, Schools Offering HVAC Programs

 College of the Sequoias (COS) is a 2-year, public college.
 Located in Visalia, CA, COS is a learning institution that offers many academic programs, as well as community and vocational education programs.
 The industry and technology division at COS offers an HVAC certificate and associate's degree program.

-This program includes two courses covering basic and advanced air conditioning control systems.
+This program includes four courses covering basic air conditioning and refrigeration, commercial refrigeration and heating systems and controls.
 Students focus on the repair and maintenance of these systems in preparation for entry-level employment.

 Associate in Science in Environmental Control Technology (HVAC)